MicrosoftDocs/dynamics-365-unified-operations-public/retail/add-extension-properties.md

 ---
 # required metadata

-title: Add extension properties to a customer entity | Microsoft Docs
+title: Add extension properties to a customer entity
 description: This tutorial shows how to use extension properties to extend an entity.
 author: josaw1
 manager: AnnBe
-ms.date: 2016-09-30 22:06:20
+ms.date: 2016-09-30 22 - 06 - 20
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations